-The Z factor in the PBR formula is a mechanism whereby approved transition and extraordinary event costs can be incorporated into rates.
-In addition, the Z factor can be used to spread revenue requirement in order to implement a MBRR over an additional year or two, in order to mitigate rate shock.
-To apply the Z factor mechanism, the incremental revenue associated with the transition cost or extraordinary event cost, or deferred revenue requirement, must be converted into a percentage change to rates.
-If a particular extraordinary or transition cost is identified to be assigned (to a greater or lesser degree) to a specific rate class, the utility must provide the Board with sufficient justification before rate class specific Z factors are applied.
-In the case of deferred revenue from the MBRR, this adjustment must be applied to rates within the Z factor mechanism as it would have been if it had been included in initial rates.
+The Z factor in the PBR formula is a mechanism whereby approved costs associated with extraordinary events (which may, subject to Board review, include transition costs) can be incorporated into rates.
+To apply the Z factor mechanism, the incremental revenue associated with extraordinary event cost must be converted into a percentage change to rates.
+If a particular extraordinary cost is identified to be assigned (to a greater or lesser degree) to a specific rate class, the utility must provide the Board with sufficient justification before rate class specific Z factors are applied.